istio/community/STEERING-COMMITTEE.md

 When the Istio project was founded, we decided that having strong corporate leadership was needed for the project to ensure continued velocity.

-*What Happens If Someone Leaves the Company They Represent?*

-In that case, the company will select another represenative to hold the seat.
+In that case, the company will select another representative to hold the seat.
 This has happened twice to date.
 Dan Berg filled a seat vacated by Shriram Rajagopalan, and Dan Ciruli filled a seat vacated by Varun Talwar.

+*What Happens If Someone Leaves the Project or Decides to Leave Steering?*

+The same applies; the company will select another representative to hold the seat.

 *What Happens If Someone Leaves the Project or Decides to Leave Steering?*